 During Team Katusha’s six seasons at the very top of the sport of cycling, the Russian team has won 152 races along with 281 podium places, establishing the team as one of the three best professional cycling teams worldwide in 2012 and 2013.
 Katusha placed 2nd in 2012 and 3rd in 2013 in the UCI WorldTour Team rankings.

 Following the successful establishment of Team Katusha in the WorldTour, in late 2009 a Continental team named ITERA-Katusha was established.
 This new squad has provided a brilliant opportunity for young Russian riders to compete in prestigious international races.

-The material and technical base already developed by the Russian Global Cycling Project as well as its excellent management and high-level logistics has helped the ITERA-Katusha team to enter into the elite of European cycling.
-In four years of competition, Russian riders from ITERA-Katusha have won 81 races as well as 134 podium places in the UCI Continental Calendar races.
-Two times, in 2011 and 2012, ITERA-Katusha was ranked number one Continental cycling team in Europe.
+With the material and technical base already developed as well as the excellent management and high-level logistics in place, the ITERA-Katusha team has entered into the elite of European cycling.
+In five years of competition, Russian riders from ITERA-Katusha have won 96 races as well as 158 podium places in the UCI Continental Calendar races.
+Two times, in 2011 and 2012, ITERA-Katusha was ranked the number one Continental cycling team in Europe.

-2014 will see the sixth season of the Russian Global Cycling Project.
-In the upcoming year, the RGCP will continue to pursuing new goals related to the development of both sports and social spheres.
-Just as before, the main efforts of the RGCP will focus on strengthening its Russian riders’ positions in European and global cycling as well as ensuring they achieve victorious results at the largest international professional and youth competitions including the European and World Championships.
+2015 will see the seventh season of the first-ever Russian WorldTour Team Katusha.
+The upcoming year provides new aims and goals for the team.
+However, just as in the past, the main efforts will focus on strengthening its Russian riders’ positions in European and global cycling, as well as ensuring that they achieve victorious results in the largest international professional competitions.